juliogomez/devops/README.md

 In my case I could point my browser to `192.168.1.100:31383` and access the dashboard there.

-But now you know about *Ingress* so you might probably want to *do it right*.
+But now you know about *Ingress*, so you might probably want to *do it right*.
 So we can create a new ingress resource that points to the dashboard.
-That way we will be able to access it with a URL in our browser.
+That way we will be able to access it with a URL in our browser, instead of an *IP:port* combination.

 As long as we got to the maximum number of hostnames in NoIP free tier, let's do something different.
 We will create an ingress resource, but only to be used from the *internal* network.
 That means the dashboard will not be accessible from the outside world, but let's suppose we only want to manage it locally, so for our case that should be okay.